 A plate full of hot pancakes drizzled in warm maple syrup is one of the best ways to start the morning at the campground (and might be just as quintessential as s’mores around the campfire).
-And while we think scratch-made pancakes whipped up at the campground is the best way to make camping pancakes, we have a few other favorites for days when there just isn’t enough time for a big breakfast – and the clean-up that comes with it.
+We think scratch-made pancakes whipped up at the campground is the best way to make camping pancakes.
+But we have a few other favorites for days when there just isn’t enough time for a big breakfast – and the clean-up that comes with it.

 1. Homemade Camping Pancakes at the Campground

 We all have our favorite pancake recipes, and any will work just fine at the campground.
 Remember to bring your favorite add-ins, like chocolate chips, blueberries, or mashed bananas.

 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)